LouisOuellet/php-auth/README.md

 ```

 ## How do I use it?
+IMPORTANT NOTICE, `phpAUTH` does not handle http headers. `phpAUTH` relies on your application to handle those.
+If you want your application to throw `403` headers for exemple, you will need to use the related method for validation and then throw your headers accordingly.

 ### Examples
 There are many examples for you to check out in the [example](example) folder.